collins-isiwu/library/README.md

 ##### templates App
 This app is incharge of delivering all my templates to the end-user while simultaneously interacting with the database to create a dynamic page.
+I used Django's module TemplateView to write my pages/views.py.
+The views is a class-based views (CBVs).
+CBVs utilize OOP principles, which allow us to use inheritance, reuse code, and generally write better and cleaner code.